WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 </Sidebar.Provider>
 ```

+I would prefer for the pages for routes/c/channelId and routes/c/channelId/m/messageId share a layout so that their panes are consistent across navigation.
+Start by adding the sidebar layout stuff and putting our components inside it. ie where example has breadcrumb is where we would put channel header.
+Be sure to include the sidebar toggle preceding it in the same row.
+Use our regular sidebar contents.
 But do not port in things we do not need.
+I think we may want thread as a right sidebar, but custom width.

+## Up Next

 I have also installed shad's dialog component.
 After we get the layout working we should refactor our dialogs to use it and Shad CN UI components / design.